How to Make a Dress-Up Game in 2025

 Can I make a dress-up game with my own art?

-Why did all the old dress-up game sites disappear?
+Why did old dress-up sites disappear?

-Can I make a furry, centaur, or weird blob dress-up game?
+Can I make weird games?

 I look forward to seeing your amazing game!